ZuckermanLab/pyPAM/README.md

 ##### Updates

+7/18/2022 - added function to load .h5 data into a dictionary for analysis

 7/13/2022 - now data is stored for all mixing steps, added some utility functions, and updated example script.

 7/6/2022 - added 'backends' and 'moves' option, with example usage